- Published on 1964

 PAUL circa-1994: “‘I’ll Be Back’ was co-written, but it was largely John’s idea.”

-Info about “I’ll Be Back”
+About “I’ll Be Back”

 “I’ll Be Back” was recorded for the soundtrack album to their film “A Hard Day’s Night” (1964) but not used in the film.
 This song was not released in North America until Beatles ’65 five months later.